limglenaldin/limglenaldin/README.md

 <h2 align="center"> Hi there, I'm Glenaldin 👋 </h2>
 <p align="justify"> I'm a Second Year College Student also a Junior Web Programmer.
-Now, I work as a freelancer Junior Software Engineer in Well Done Studio.
+Now, I work as a freelancer programmer.
 I like playing games also like watching Anime XD.
 Besides programming, I'm also interested in Networking, especially in Cyber Security. </p>

 **About**